 When dealing with the combined effects of childhood trauma and addiction, you must seek healing for both at the same time.
 If you work on one issue while casting the other to the wayside, not only will you have a harder time healing, but the symptoms of the untreated issue will continue to drag you down.
 Say, for instance, you are suffering from PTSD and addiction as a dual diagnosis, PTSD symptoms may trigger a relapse.
 For this case, you would greatly benefit from a trauma and addiction treatment program.
 A trauma therapy program is ideal for patients only dealing with a single mental health issue.
 A dual diagnosis program, as we’ve previously covered, treats both co-occurring mental health issues and helps clients discover the connection between these dual issues.
 This realization is the commencement of true healing for co-occurring mental health ailments.

-Don’t Let Your Past Dictate Your Future: Get Help From Our Addiction Treatment Center In Fairbanks NJ
+Don’t Let Your Past Dictate Your Future: Get Help From Our Addiction Treatment Center In Fair Lawn NJ